 Dr. Mahajan’s lab provides an immersive, intensive training environment for students and fellows to discover the molecular mechanisms that cause blindness and develop therapies to prevent vision loss.
 Highly collaborative research teams are made up of scientists, surgeons, and engineers from around the world, interacting on a daily basis and using advanced scientific methods.

-Gabe is an M.S.T.P. student who joined the lab in 2016.
-Gabe received his bachelor’s degree in molecular biology from Winona State University in 2014 and his M.D., Ph.D. from the University of Iowa in 2021.
+Gabe joined the lab in 2016.
+He received his bachelor’s degree in molecular biology from Winona State University in 2014 and his M.D., Ph.D. from the University of Iowa in 2021.
 He is currently atttending an ophthalmology residency at Stanford University.
 Gabe is studying the structure of the calpain-5 (CAPN5) protein and its role in the development of Autosomal Dominant Neovascular Inflammatory Vitreoretinopathy (ADNIV), a rare blinding eye disease.
 His research interests include translational proteomics, structural biology, biophysical chemistry, enzymology, drug design, molecular modeling, and bioinformatics.
 He was awarded a NIH F30 grant in 2017.

 Marc is an M.S.T.P. student who joined the lab in 2015.
 Marc received his bachelor's degree in Zoology and Neuroscience from Miami University in 2013.
 Marc’s research uses biochemistry, genomics, and proteomics to investigate blinding eye diseases.
 His work is specifically focused on elucidating gene transcriptional networks involved in Autosomal Dominant Neovascular Inflammatory Vitreoretinopathy (ADNIV) with the aim of identifying pathways that could be targeted for the development of new treatments and therapeutics.
 Marc is also involved in microsurgery projects and the characterization of genetic mutations that lead to eye disease.
 He is pursuing a residency in ophthalmology at the University of Washington.

 MaryAnn joined the lab in 2008.
 She earned her B.A. in English at the University of California, Berkeley and attended graduate school at the University of California, Los Angeles where she earned a secondary teaching credential.
 She is a writer and editor and also performs histological phenotyping of mouse eyes.